Estonian Reform Party: Siim Kallas

 Siim Kallas was leader of the Reform Party from 1994 to 2004.
 He was Prime Minister of Estonia from 2002 to 2003.
 In the party's first parliamentary election in March 1995, it won 19 seats, catapulting it into second place, behind the Coalition Party.
 Tiit Vähi tried to negotiate a coalition with the Reform Party, but the talks broke down over economic policy, with the Reform Party opposing agricultural subsidies and supporting the maintenance of Estonia's flat-rate income tax.
 While the Coalition Party formed a new government with the Centre Party at first, a taping scandal involving Centre Party leader Edgar Savisaar led to the Reform Party replacing the Centre Party in the coalition in November 1995.
 Kallas was appointed as Minister of Foreign Affairs, with five other Reform Party members serving in the cabinet.
 The Reform Party left the government in November 1996 after the Coalition Party signed a cooperation agreement with the Centre Party without consulting them.

 At the 1999 election, the Reform Party dropped one seat to 18, finishing third behind the Centre Party and the conservative Pro Patria Union.
 The ER formed a centre-right coalition with the Pro Patria Union and the Moderates, with Mart Laar as Prime Minister and Siim Kallas as Minister of Finance, and with Toomas Savi returned as Speaker.
-Although the coalition was focused on EU and NATO accession, the Reform Party successfully delivered its manifesto pledge to abolish corporate tax, one of its most notable achievements.
+Although the coalition was focused on EU and NATO accession, the Reform Party successfully delivered its manifesto pledge to abolish the corporate tax, one of its most notable achievements.
 After the October 1999 municipal elections, the three parties replicated their alliance in Tallinn.

 The party served in government again from March 1999 to December 2001 in a tripartite government with Pro Patria Union and People's Party Moderates, from January 2002 to March 2003 with the Estonian Centre Party, from March 2003 to March 2005 with Res Publica and People's Union, from March 2005 to March 2007 with the Centre Party and People's Union, from March 2007 to May 2009 with the Pro Patria and Res Publica Union and the Social Democratic Party.
 From May 2009 the Reform Party was in a coalition government with the Pro Patria and Res Publica Union.